 'There is only one thing I dread: not to be worthy of my sufferings.' - Dostoevsky

 We find our 'why' from the unfinished work in our lives - the responsibility to complete what we have started or to carry out some service, to build something, to create a legacy.

 We also find our 'why' from the loved ones in our lives - family, partners, children - those that can depend on us and who we must labour for to give them a better life.

 Humans can only live by looking to the future and this is something that can and must be done even in the most difficult of moments, even it must be forced.

 'I became disgusted with the state of affairs which compelled me, daily and hourly, to think of only such trivial things.
 I forced my thoughts to turn to another subject.
 Suddenly I saw myself standing on the platform of a well-lit warm and pleasant lecture room.
 In front of me sat an attentive audience on comfortable upholstered seats.
 I was giving a lecture on the psychology of the concentration camp!
 All that oppressed me at that moment became objective, seen and described from the remote viewpoint of science.
 By this method I succeeded somehow in rising above the situation, above the sufferings of the moment, and I observed them as if they were already of the past.'

 Our main motivation in life is to find meaning.
 We are driven to find purpose in what we do and why we do it.
 However, our search can be frustrated.

-Logotherapy is to confront one with one's meaning in life and to then re-orient around it to alleviate what Frankly calls 'noögenic neuroses'.
+Logotherapy is to confront one with one's meaning in life and to then re-orient around it to alleviate what Frankl calls 'noögenic neuroses'.